conner-huf/portfolio-site/README.md

 ---

 I went back and forth on whether or not I should have blender projects on my portfolio, ultimately I decided I could put them there.
 I'm not really looking for 3D modeling jobs or art-forward roles professionally, but I enjoy doing it so I don't think it's a detriment.
 I've had an issue with my buttons on mobile taking on that hyperlink blue color, but should be fixed now.

+### 2/22/24

+---

+I've been hard at work at an application for finding local concerts, and I just updated the ol portfolio to have a little teaser screenshot of what I'm working on.